30-Day Contact Lenses:

 Safety

 Continuous wear contact lenses and laser eye surgery are safe for the overwhelming majority of patients, but each carries some risk.
-Sleeping in contact lenses increases your risk of eye infection.
-For laser eye surgery, the primary risks are dry eyes and visual disturbances such as glare and halos.

 Continuous wear contacts.
 Extended wear contact lenses first became available in the U.S. in the 1980s.
-However, many people who wore their lenses for 30 days in a row began to experience eye infections.
+However, many people who wore their lenses continuously without removal for 30 days in a row began to experience eye infections.
 Within a few years, the FDA reduced the approved continuous wearing time for extended wear lenses to a maximum of one week.

 Today, several lens manufacturers offer silicone hydrogel lenses that have been FDA-approved for up to 30 days of continuous wear.
 Still, overnight wear of contacts isn't for everyone.
 And people who have had previous problems with contacts may not be good candidates for 30-day wear.